Origination date: 10/1/93

-Those using computer resources and networks belonging to Northern Arizona University must act in a responsible manner, in compliance with law and policies, and in accordance with the Network Acceptable Use Policy for Faculty and Staff, accessible at http://www5.nau.edu/its/ .
+Those using computer resources and networks belonging to Northern Arizona University must act in a responsible manner, in compliance with law and policies, and in accordance with the University’s Appropriate Use of Information Technology Resources and its accompanying Standards for the Appropriate Use of Information Technology Resources, which are accessible at https://nau.edu/university-policy-library/appropriate-use-of-information-technology-resources/.
 When using the shared NAU computer and network resource, the right of free expression and academic inquiry must be balanced by the rights of others to privacy, freedom from intimidation or harassment, protection of intellectual property, ownership of data, and security of information.

 According to Arizona law, Arizona Revised Statutes Section 38-448, a university employee may not knowingly use university owned or leased computer equipment “to access, download, print or store any information infrastructure files or services that depict nudity, sexual activity, sexual excitement or sexual acts” unless the employee has written approval from the head of his/her academic or administrative unit.